Lorentz-equivariant flow with four delays of neutral type: The method of steps

 \subsection{Unfolding Driver's degeneracy}

-Here we discuss the unfolding of the one-dimensional electromagnetic problem henceforth called Driver's riddle \cite{Driver}.
-Namely, \textbf{if} the motion is restricted to a straight-line by the initial condition \cite{Driver,EFY1,EFY2}, the Euler-Lagrange equations of electrodynamics turn out to be independent of the most advanced acceleration \textit{and} the far-field interaction vanishes.
+Here we discuss the one-dimensional electromagnetic problems with either repulsive interaction \cite{Driver,EFY1} or attractive interaction\cite{EFY2}.
+For motion restricted to a straight-line by the initial condition segment \cite{EFY2, Driver,EFY1}, the Euler-Lagrange equations of electrodynamics turn out to be independent of the most advanced acceleration \textit{and} the far-field interaction vanishes, a degeneracy henceforth called Driver's riddle \cite{Driver}.
 We start from the one-dimensional version of partial-Lagrangian (\ref{partial_Lagrangian}), i.e.,